MichaelLi-96/Explorify/README.md

 ## Deployment

 The client and server side of this application were both deployed seperately using heroku.
-The server side uses heroku's built in mongoDB, mLab.
+The server side uses the cloud database service MongoDB Atlas.

 ## Authors